x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/online-meeting-add-ins-for-ios-and-android.md

 # Using third-party add-ins for online meetings in Outlook for iOS and Android

 Setting up an online meeting is a core experience for Outlook users.
-To meet the needs of an increasing number of remote workers and students, Outlook for iOS and Android has integrated the use of third-party add-ins for providers like Zoom, BlueJeans, and Webex (among others).
-Your users will be able to use these third-party add-ins to set up online meetings with users of other platforms.
+To meet the needs of an increasing number of remote workers and students, Outlook for iOS and Android has enabled add-ins to provide online meetings from third-party providers such as Zoom, BlueJeans, and Webex (among others).
+End-users in your organization will be able to use these add-ins to set up online meetings on third-party platforms.

+> [!NOTE]
+> Currently this functionality is only available in Outlook for Android.
+It will be available in Outlook for iOS soon.

 ## How to enable third-party online meeting integration with Outlook for iOS and Android